ChengzhuUwU/libAtsSim/README.md

 > brew install glm
 >
 > brew install tbb
+>

+or for windows:

+> vcpkg install glm
+>
+> vcpkg install tbb
+>

-For windows users, TBB installed by vcpkg might be hard to debug, so we use the source code to compile.
+For windows users, TBB installed by vcpkg might only use debug or release mode.
+You also need to set the vcpkg path in Cmake file (src/CmakeLists.txt):

+> set(CMAKE_PREFIX_PATH   "~~~/vcpkg/installed/x64-windows") # Replace it with your vcpkg path

 Example 3 can only run on MacOS due to our Metal based GPU implementation.